sascommunities/sas-global-forum-2021/papers/1135-2021_Scaffolding-SAS-Projects/README.md

 The actual deployment process will vary depending on the server and level of access you have.
 Our demo will focus on using Viya REST APIs, but if you are on SAS 9 then you have two options available:

 1) Run the SAS program in Enterprise Guide or SAS Studio (you can of course also do this in Viya, without the need for a client/secret)
-2) Use CURL as part of a bash script in your `deployScripts` array to be %included as part of an STP in your home directory
+2) Use CURL as part of a bash script in your `deployScripts` array to be `%include`d as part of an STP in your home directory

 We are working on a more integrated way to manage this, possibly using the [SAS 9 REST API](https://sas9api.io) to create the STPs directly.
 Get in touch if you'd like to engage us to push this forward.